gobwas/dm.js/README.md

 ## What is Dependency?

 Dependency is usually just another javascript object aka *service*, that some other service is depends on to make his job.
-For example, you have cache service, that stores some data in some place, but it needs to have the way to generate hash for each item, so it depends on hash generator service.
-If you realize this with DM, you can easily:
+For example, some cache service for storing purposes needs to have the way to generate unique hash for each record.
+So it depends on unique hash generator service.

+Realizing services and their dependencies in that way gives you abilities to:
-+ switch hash generation algorithms without changing cache service;
++ switch implementations of dependencies without changing dependent service;
-+ mock hash generator for easy unit testing;
++ mock dependencies for easy unit testing;
 + configure each of services independently;
 + store all the configuration in one place.